cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - "observation" : *protobuf class instance* - Observation received from the environment.
 The class of the observation is defined as observation space for the actor class.
 This is specified in section `actor_classes:observation:space` in `cogment.yaml` for the appropriate/receiving actor class.
 The `self.do_action` method should be used to "reply" when receiving this data.

-- "reward" : *Reward instance* - Reward received.
-The reward received is of the type `Reward`.
+- "reward" : *RecvReward instance* - A received reward.
+The reward received is of the type `RecvReward`.

 - "message" :  *tuple(str, google.protobuf.Any instance)* - Data for a received message.
 The string in the tuple is the name of the sender.
 The class is of the type set by the sender; It is the responsibility of the environment to manage the data received (i.e. determine the type and unpack the data).